yufongg/yufongg.github.io/_tabs/about.md

 ---

-Hi there, I am yufong a 19year old student.
-Currently trying to obtain OSCP.
-This blog contains all my writeups from various platforms, TryHackMe, HackTheBox, etc.
+Hi there, I am yufong a 19 year old student who is passionate about cyber security.
+This blog contains all my writeups from various platforms, TryHackMe, Vulnhub, HackTheBox, etc.
 <script src="https://tryhackme.com/badge/663816"></script>